Neurologic Physical Therapy Residency

 Commitment to Clinical Excellence and Education

+We are accredited by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurology.
 We offer a 52-week program which includes a wide range of clinical and didactic experiences across the lifespan and continuum of care.
 This collaborative program provides licensed physical therapists the ability to enhance their skills while working with clinical experts in the area of neurologic physical therapy and academicians of two major educational institutions.

 Professional Growth and Development